 - Sprouted Grain Bread: Because the flour is made from sprouted grains, sprouted grain bread is more easily digested and nutrient-dense than commercial bread made of refined flour.
 Sprouted grain bread typically also contains fewer additives and preservatives.

 - Whole Grain Bread: If you are unable to find sourdough or sprouted grain bread, whole grain bread is the next best option.
-Whole grain bread contains more nutrients than bread made from refined flours, however, always read the ingredient and pick the option with the fewest additives and preservatives.
+Whole grain bread contains more nutrients than bread made from refined flour, however, always read the ingredient and pick the option with the fewest additives and preservatives.

 But, doesn’t bread make you fat?

 The simple answer to this question is; no. No individual food is solely responsible for weight gain or weight loss, rather, it is a cumulative effect based on diet, exercise, and lifestyle factors.
-Although bread has been demonized for being high in carbs, it is important to understand that gram per gram bread contains the same amount of calories as protein, and whether you are eating 50 grams of carbohydrates from bread, potatoes or oatmeal will likely not make a difference.
+Although bread has been demonized for being high in carbs, it is important to understand that, gram-per-gram, bread contains the same amount of calories as protein, and whether you are eating 50 grams of carbohydrates from bread, potatoes, or oatmeal will likely not make a difference.
 Weight gain is impacted by the total amount of calories you consume, in addition to other lifestyle factors, not solely by how much bread you ate.

 Is eating bread every day bad?

 Unless you have an allergy or intolerance to grains or gluten, generally speaking, there is no downside to eating bread.
 Of course, that doesn’t mean you can eat as much as you want, as with all foods, too much of a good thing can still be a bad thing.
-However, when consuming high-quality bread such as sourdough or sprouted grain bread, bread can serve as a good source of energy, source of fibre and source of nutrients in a healthy diet.
+However, when consuming high-quality bread such as sourdough or sprouted grain bread, bread can serve as a good source of energy, source of fiber, and source of nutrients in a healthy diet.

 Bread is nothing to be afraid of.
-As with all food, quality matters and focusing on real food forms of bread is vital.
+As with all food, quality matters, and focusing on real food forms of bread is vital.
 Sourdough and Wonder Bread are not created equal and it is always important to keep that in mind when discussing food.
 No one individual food will make or break your health (or your waistline), so when it comes to bread, read the ingredients, opt for sourdough, sprouted grain bread, or whole-grain bread, and enjoy it in conjunction with a diet of real food and an active lifestyle.